 DA: Elkmont teen who killed family previously tried to poison stepmother

 Jul.
-18—ATHENS — An Elkmont teen charged with capital murder in the 2019 shooting deaths of his family had previously tried to poison his stepmother, according to a motion filed last week by Limestone County Assistant District Attorney Bill Lisenby Jr.
+19—ATHENS — An Elkmont teen charged with capital murder in the 2019 shooting deaths of his family had previously tried to poison his stepmother, according to a notice filed last week by Limestone County Assistant District Attorney Bill Lisenby Jr.

 Mason Sisk, 14 at the time of the killings and now 17, has a jury trial scheduled for Sept.
 12.